-A Guide on Vacancy Rates and How It Helps to Predict a Housing Market
+A Guide on Vacancy Rates and the Housing Market

 The ebb and flow of title holders and property constantly creates information about ownership, residence and vacancy.
 Over time, all of that information builds trends, which in turn can be used to make predictions about the property market of an area as a whole.
 Those predictions can have a big influence on the local housing market in terms of pricing, competition, and availability.
 Vacancy rates really do matter quite a bit and we’ll explain why below.

 The term comes up as a technical label, and those in the know immediately acknowledge vacancy rate as an information value, but many outside that inner circle hear it and assume it’s just a required detail in paperwork.
 In reality, a vacancy rate is much more, but it starts with basic residency information and math.
 A vacancy rate is, fundamentally, a metric of a supply and demand market.
 Where there is a lot of supply, the potential for vacancies goes up.
 Where there is little supply, vacancies are small or none, and then demand shoots up.
 This is economics 101 applied to real estate and home buying.
 But people don’t need homes filled to sell a property, so why is vacancy an influence?